DONATE

 HOSPITALITY

-The CCIS Hospitality Program offers international Stanford graduate students and visiting scholars, and their spouses/partners, an opportunity to develop a friendly, non-academic, and informal relationship with a local family or individual for a one-year period.
+The CCIS Hospitality program offers international Stanford graduate students, visiting scholars, postdocs, and their spouses/partners, an opportunity to develop a friendly, non-academic, and informal relationship with a host family or individual.
+Although CCIS suggests a minimum of one year, you are welcome to stay connected with your host as long as it is mutually agreeable.

 Social